 I made kimchi a handful of times in a cultural workshop and with my birth mother, but this was my first time making it alone.
 I did a decent amount of research and watched videos on the best kimchi-making practices.

 Since this batch was to be served at the (amazing!)
 ConFest, I made it vegan and gluten free to suit most people’s dietary needs.
 Usually, kimchi has fish sauce, salted shrimp, and soy sauce, so I abstained from the animal juice and used tamari instead of soy sauce.
-I also don’t like to use white sugar, so I used apple.
+This kimchi does not taste the same as the real stuff, but I still like it.
+Instead of sugar, I used apple, though you could use Korean pear if available!
 Sugar is necessary for the microorganisms to slurp up to fuel up for the fermentation party.

 I collected ingredients from the Preston market and a Korea mart in Melbourne’s CBD.
 Mikoto also gave me some green onions right from her garden as well as lots of garlic, ginger, onion, rice powder, apple from a nearby tree… she seems to have every kind of food!
 At the time, I was doing a HelpX at an intentional cohousing community, Murundaka (more on this incredible place later!).
 The shared common house has a large kitchen with nearly every piece of kitchen equipment imaginable, so it was a good place to make the kimchi.
 I want to say first how thankful I am for the opportunity to stay in this community and meet all of the wonderful residents.